mercuryoio/Mercuryo-Pay-Docs/API-EN.md

 For subsequent transactions a simple payment form will be showed that contains masked pan number and a field for CVV/CVC code.

+For the first payment, the merchant can pass a special parameter (params.pay_token_flag) in request to the end-point https://pay.mercuryo.io/pay/, which means that this payment is the first one.
+In response the pay token will be sent back.

 For subsequent transactions you should additionally add *pay_token* and *params.flag_get_url* to the request.
 Refer to [paragraph 3.1](API-EN.md#31-additional-parameters-optional-parameters)

 ### FAQ